cybercongress/cybernomics/bostrom/README.md

 ## Investments into Infrastructure

-Further we can estimate revenue of 1 validator in ETH Equivalent, given that all validators have commission (`validator_commission`) equals `validator_commission` and that there are `max_validator_count` validators.
+We can estimate revenue of 1 validator in the ETH Equivalent, given that all validators have commission (`validator_commission`) equals `validator_commission` and that there are `max_validator_count` validators.

-`validator_revenue_gboot` is defined by formula:
+`validator_revenue_gboot` is defined by the formula:

 <p style="text-align:center;"><img src="https://render.githubusercontent.com/render/math?math=\color{green}validator\_revenue\_gboot_t = \frac{timestep\_provision\_boot_{t-1} \cdot validator\_commission \cdot gboot\_price_{t-1}}{ max\_validator\_count} "></p>